Recruiters and agency owners face stressful work routines due to their high workload and demanding roles.

 Learn how you can ensure a work-life balance for yourself and your team members to feel relieved and stress-free, even after working hours.

 Despite the high workloads, learn to establish a connection between performance and resting.
-Understand the importance of following healthy habits like sleeping well, eating healthy, and exercising for more enhanced work performance.
+Understand the importance of following healthy habits like sleeping well, eating healthy, maintaining a calorie deficit, and exercising for more enhanced work performance.

 Encouraging other team member is also a great preventive measure.